 For more information about these services, visit the Municipal Plan Review, DIA Permits, Legal Inquiries, or Application Forms & Fees Sections of the website.

-Fees can paid by Visa, Mastercard, or AMEX over the phone, by cheque.
-You can pay by debit in person at the office 15 Janey Ave., North Bay.
+Fees can paid by Visa, Mastercard, or AMEX over the phone.
+You can pay by debit in person at the office 15 Janey Ave., North Bay or mail a cheque.
 Sorry, etransfer is not available at this time.